Due Friday, October 21 at 11:59 pm

 - Resolving Common Build/Run Errors, compiled by section leader Jillian Tang.

-- Lectures: Wednesday Intro to Recursion, Friday Recursive Fractals, Monday More Recursion
+- Lectures: Monday Intro to Recursion, Wednesday Big O, Friday More Recursion, Monday Fractals

 - Textbook Chapters 7, 8, and 9.
-These chapters are a great resource – the explanations and examples for recursion are Eric Roberts at his very best.
+These chapters are a great resource —the explanations and examples for recursion are Professor Eric Roberts at his very best.
 Eric is our long-time Stanford colleague and a gifted educator.

 Before you call it done, run through our submit checklist to be sure all your